56 Black-Owned Food Brands That You Need in Your Kitchen

 Essie Bartels’ love affair with spice started in her mother’s kitchen in Ghana and has blossomed into her very own spice shop.
 Her small-batch blends include traditional West-African spices with influences from Asia, the Caribbean, South America and Europe.
 The jars of “bottled up joy” are versions of her homemade sauces and are perfect for marinating meats and vegetables, as dips and on desserts.
 Choose from mixtures TamarindOH, Mekko Dry Rub, Mango Chili Medley or Coco-For-Garlic — or try all four in the EssieSpice Essential Sauce Collection.

-Created by wife and husband, Skyler and Giuseppe, EXAU Olive Oil was born out of the “modern culinary needs of Americans and 75+ years of Calabrian craftsmanship.”
+Created by wife and husband, Skyler and Giuseppe, EXAU Olive Oil was born out of the “modern culinary needs of Americans and more than 75 years of Calabrian craftsmanship.”
 Olives are grown and pressed in the couple’s estate in Calabria, Italy.
 The resulting award-winning bottles of the EVOO go for $25 to $27 each.
 If you find yourself constantly running out of olive oil, subscribe to the business’ Excelsis or Mango Valde Club to get bottles shipped every four months.

 Family-owned business Zach & Zoe Sweet Bee Farm offers a wide array of raw, flavor-infused honey harvested in New Jersey.
 Flavors include lavender, matcha, beetroot, ginger and seasonal offerings like blueberry, all of which are infused with real deal, high-quality ingredients.
 Seriously, the lavender jar is filled to the brim with fresh flower buds!
 Use the honeys in drinks, on breakfast foods or desserts and incorporated into savory entrees.
 Like olive oil, honey is one of those ingredients that’s worth investing a few extra bucks in.
 If your go-to is the generic-brand plastic honey bear, we promise you’ll taste the difference with Zach & Zoe.
+You can purchase the honey online through their site or at various specialty stores through the United States.

 Put down the instant pancake mix you’ve been buying all these years and pick this up instead.
 Co-founder Christian Sargent’s mom, Vicky, developed this pancake recipe 40 years ago using products she found in her pantry — and it’s stood the test of time.
 Vicky Cakes' five pancake mixes are made without powdered milk or preservatives, so they’re vegan and fresher than your average pancake mix.
 The brand says it’s the “anti-just-add-water” mix, as the recipe calls for other staple ingredients like eggs and milk.
 If waffles are more your thing, this mix will work for you, too.